PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 :::caution

 When sending a file to a non-DASSET user, they recieve an actual copy of the file.
-You won't have control over thier access once sent, so use caution!
+You won't have control over their access once sent, so use caution!

 :::